woodystock/learner-materials-react-props-and-state/activities/activity-6.md

-# Activity 6 - passing Dynamic Data
+# Activity 6 - Passing Dynamic Data

+Currently our Header says there are 0 cats in our App.
+This isn't accurate!

-Now we know how to pass props to our components, let's update our Header component to reflect how many cats we have in our ~~basket~~ app.
+Now we know how to pass props to our components, let's update our Header component to reflect the true number of cats in our ~~basket~~ application.

-One way to do this is my passing our cat data down to Header.
+One way to do this is by passing cat data down to Header.

 Can you remember how to do this without looking?